School Board Policy 602 -

 III.
 Calendar Responsibility

-The school calendar shall be adopted annually by the school board in accordance with Minnesota Statute.
+A. The school calendar shall be adopted annually by the School Board in accordance with Minnesota Statute.
 It shall meet all provisions of Minnesota statutes pertaining to minimum number of school days, hours, and other provisions of law.
 The school calendar shall establish student days, workshop days for staff, allow for emergency closings and provide other information related to students, staff and parents/guardians.

-The school district may begin the school year on any day before Labor Day if the school district has agreement under Minn.
-Stat. § 123A.30, § 123A.32, or § 123A.35 with a school district that qualifies under Section III.B.1.
+2. The school district may begin the school year on any day before Labor Day if the school district has an agreement under Minnesota Statutes, section 123A.30, 123A.32, or 123A.35 with a school district that qualifies under Section III.B.1.

 IV.
 School Day Responsibility

-The superintendent shall be responsible for developing a schedule for the student day, subject to review by the school board.
+A. The superintendent shall be responsible for developing a schedule for the student day, subject to review by the School Board.
 All requirements and provisions of Minnesota Statutes and Minnesota Department of Education Rules shall be met.

-Proposed changes in the school day shall be subject to review and approval by the school board.
+C. Proposed changes in the school day shall be subject to review and approval by the School Board.

 Minn.
 Stat. § 120A.40 (School Calendar)